pallets/click/docs/utils.rst

 ------------------

 Because filenames might not be Unicode, formatting them can be a bit tricky.
-Generally this is easier on Python 2 than on 3 as you can just write the bytes to stdout with the print function, but at least on Python 3 you will need to always operate in Unicode.
+Generally, this is easier on Python 2 than on 3, as you can just write the bytes to stdout with the print function, but on Python 3, you will always need to operate in Unicode.

 The way this works with click is through the :func:`format_filename` function.
-It does a best effort conversion of the filename to Unicode and will never fail.
+It does a best-effort conversion of the filename to Unicode and will never fail.
 This makes it possible to use these filenames in the context of a full Unicode string.